groue/GRMustache/README.md

 Compatibility with other Mustache implementations:

-- [Compatibility](GRMustache/blob/master/Guides/compatibility.md): know where you put your feet in.
+- [Compatibility](GRMustache/blob/master/Guides/compatibility.md): know where you put your foot in.

 ### Sample code